codiant-technology/react-native-custom-star-rating/README.md

 ## Features

 - Support Swipe and Tap Gesture rating.
-- You can enable half start Rating.
+- You can enable half star Rating.
 - You can update the images for both the filled and unfilled states.

 ### Installation